Nadiem Makarim: Early career

-2011–2012: Zalora Indonesia
+Zalora

 Nadiem became co-founder and managing director for Zalora Indonesia in 2011.
 In 2012, Nadiem made the decision to leave Zalora to focus on building his own startup, including Gojek, which at that time had 15 employees and 450 drivers.
 He claims to have learned enough from Zalora, which was his main goal in accepting the position in the first place.
 In Zalora, Nadiem had the chance to build a mega startup and work with some of the best talents across the region.

-2013–2014: Kartuku
+Kartuku

 After leaving Zalora and while developing Gojek, Nadiem also worked as a chief innovation officer of Kartuku.
 In the early days, Kartuku didn't have any competition in cashless payment solutions in Indonesia.
 Kartuku was then acquired by Gojek to strengthen GoPay.